GauravDe-git/MiniAssailants_CppGame/README.md

 # Mini Assailants

+(**NOTE** : Set 'MiniAssailants' as Start Up Project when building the solution.
+By default it may not be set as the startup project.)

 This is my intake assignment for the BUAS intake 2024 - Programming.
 Initially conceived as a project for the C++ for Games Microcredentials Course at BUAS, the project's scope posed a considerable challenge for me as a beginner in C++.
 Regrettably, I fell short of my expectations by the end of the microcredentials course, only managing to create a rudimentary game in about a month and a half.
 The initial outcome featured a basic player moving forward and defeating a single enemy with a punch.
 Although I was far from proud of my initial work, I persevered and continued refining the project.
 After investing an additional month and a half, I was finally able to bring the game to a somewhat presentable state, aligning with my initial game design vision.
 Throughout this journey, I received invaluable assistance from various individuals, particularly Jeremiah and Bert during the microcredentials course.
 Subsequently, I garnered further feedback in the 3dgep server CPP Fast Track Discord events.
 Without their support, creating the game would have been an insurmountable task for me.

 ## Game Overview